pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/SharingGRDBCore.md

 # ``SharingGRDBCore``

-A fast, lightweight replacement for SwiftData, powered by SQL.
-This module is automatically imported when you `import SharingGRDB`.
+A fast, lightweight replacement for SwiftData, powered by SQL and supporting CloudKit synchronization.

 ## Overview

+> Important:  This module is automatically imported when you `import SharingGRDB`.

 SharingGRDB is a [fast](#Performance), lightweight replacement for SwiftData that deploys all the way back to the iOS 13 generation of targets.